Understanding the Scoville Scale

 GHOST PEPPER (1,000,000 SHU)

-Known as Bhut jolokia or red naga in its homeland India, this cultivated varietal held the world record for the hottest chili in the world until it was displaced by the Trinidad Moruga Scorpion in 2012 and subsequent contenders since.
+Known as Bhut jolokia or red naga in its homeland India, this cultivated varietal held the world record for the hottest chile in the world until it was displaced by the Trinidad Moruga Scorpion in 2012 and subsequent contenders since.
 Unlike most chilis which store a majority of their capsaicin in the seeds and placenta, the ghost pepper holds it in vesicles throughout the fruit so there’s no escaping its intense heat.
 Far too hot for normal consumption, it has been known to find its way into pastes and oils that no sane person would ever touch.

 CAROLINA REAPER (2,200,000 SHU)